galaxyproject/training-material/topics/metagenomics/tutorials/nanopore-16S-metagenomics/tutorial.md

 ## The datasets

-In this example we will use a dataset originally hosted in the __NCBI SRA database__, with the accession number [SRP194577](https://www.ncbi.nlm.nih.gov/sra?term=SRP194577).
-In terms of the experimental design for obtaining the samples, the DNA was extracted using the Zymo Research Kit, followed by __PCR amplification of 16S rRNA genes__.
-Sequening was carried out on a Nanopore Minion device.
+In this example, we will use a dataset originally hosted in the __NCBI SRA database__, with the accession number [SRP194577](https://www.ncbi.nlm.nih.gov/sra?term=SRP194577).
+To obtain the samples, the DNA was extracted using the Zymo Research Kit, followed by __PCR amplification of 16S rRNA genes__.
+Sequencing was carried out on a Nanopore Minion device.
 We are going to use four datasets, corresponding to two experimental conditions:

 - Soil:
 	- Surface sample (0-5 cm): `bulk_top.fastq.gz`